TokugawaTakeshi/Yamato-Daiwa-Automation/Documentation/01-Source/Pages/ConfigurationFile/MarkupProcessing/MarkupProcessing.draft.md

 </dl>

-### `periodBetweenFileUpdatingAndRebuildingStarting__seconds` - The interval between last markup file has been saved and starting of rebuilding
+### `secondsBetweenFileUpdatingAndStartingOfRebuilding` - The interval between last markup file has been saved and starting of rebuilding

 <dl>